whats2000/CodeBRT/Documents/docs/docs/features/voice-service/overview.md

 After completing the steps outlined in [installation](./installation.md) and [configuration](./configuration.md), the voice service will be ready for use within the application.
 The voice service provides two key functionalities: **Text to Voice** and **Voice to Text**.

 ## Text to Voice
-The Text to Voice functionality allows the application to convert the text entered in the chatbox into speech.
+The Text to Voice capability allows the app to convert the text entered the chat box into speech.

-By pressing the speaker button on the right-upper corner , the application will play the audio corresponding to the words in the chatbox.
+By pressing the speaker button on the right-upper corner, the application will play the audio corresponding to the words in the chatbox.
 ![speaker-button](/img/voice-service/overview/speaker-button.png)

 And there are two methods available for Text to Voice conversion: